Ivan Dias

-Ivan Cornelius Dias (14 April 1936 – 19 June 2017) was an Indian cardinal of the Roman Catholic Church.
+Ivan Cornelius Dias (14 April 1936 – 19 June 2017) was an Indian prelate and cardinal of the Catholic Church.
 He was Prefect of the Congregation for the Evangelization of Peoples from 2006 to 2011, Archbishop of Bombay from 1996 to 2006, and before that a papal ambassador in the Balkans, East Asia, and West Africa.
 He was elevated to the rank of cardinal in 2001.

 Biography

 Early life and ordination

 Ivan Dias was born in Bandra, a suburb of Bombay, to Carlos Nazaro Dias (d.
 1953) and Maria Martins e Dias (d.
 1991), both natives of Goa.
 Dias' ancestral village is Velsao, Salcete, Goa.
 His father was undersecretary of the Home Department of the government of Maharashtra.
 The second oldest of five children, he has four brothers: Francis (a retired lieutenant general in the Indian military), Ralph, Paul and Olaf (a doctor).
 After graduating from the Jesuit St. Stanislaus High School, he entered the seminary of the Archdiocese of Bombay and was later ordained to the priesthood by Valerian Gracias on 8 December 1958.
 He then did pastoral work in Bombay as curate at St. Stephen's Church until 1961, when he was sent to Rome to further his studies.
 He there attended the Pontifical Ecclesiastical Academy and the Pontifical Lateran University, from where he obtained a doctorate in canon law in 1964.